Skip to main content Go to Online Banking

 There may not be a way to avoid fraudulent text messages completely, but there are some ways to try and mitigate them.

 • Opt out of text marketing.
-This information is sometimes sold to 3rd parties, leading to fraud.
+This information is sometimes sold to third-parties, leading to fraud.
 If there’s a list you want to join, make sure it is from a company you trust with your information.

 • Remain cautious about who you give your information to.
 This could be online forms or purchases or even other individuals.